How Sallie Mae Is Helping Make College More Affordable and Accessible for All

 Providing tools to students and families

-Sallie Mae aims to help students and families access, afford, and complete college, and we provide a series of free online tools make that possible.
+Sallie Mae aims to help students and families access, afford, and complete college, and we provide a series of free online tools to make that possible.

 Sallie Mae’s scholarship search features 6 million unique scholarships worth up to $30 billion.
 Last year, 24,000 students received a scholarship using the search tool, covering more than $67 million in college costs.

-Sallie Mae also offers a Free Application for Federal Student Aid (FAFSA®) tool to make applying for federal aid easier and faster for students.
 Our college planning calculator can also help students and families get ahead on saving and paying for college.

 In the coming weeks, Sallie Mae will launch a new series of free products to help students research colleges, understand graduation rates and average salaries for their desired career path, and compare average financial aid packages.

 Much more work is needed to close achievement gaps and increase access to, and completion of, higher education.
 College should be affordable and accessible for all students, and Sallie Mae is dedicated to finding and implementing solutions.

 FAFSA is a registered service mark of U.S. Department of Education, Federal Student Aid